What is a hydraulic cylinder?

 The pressure spreads evenly to every direction in the system and effects to all hydraulic system’s closed spaces’ surfaces evenly; this effect is called Pascal’s law.

 So, the pressure is generated when the force effects to the item’s surface.
-When the force is divided with area, we get the pressure as follows: p= F/A
+When the force is divided with area, we get the pressure as follows:

 (where: F = force [N, Newton], A = area [m2], p = pressure [N/m2] = pascal [Pa])

-So; the cylinder’s hydraulic energy is transformed back to a mechanical movement.
+So, cylinder’s hydraulic energy is transformed back to a mechanical movement.
 When the pressure comes to chamber A, the rod pushes out and therefore the force pushes out (F = p x A1).
 As counter motion in a double acting cylinder as the pressure comes to chamber B, the rod retreats in and also the force retreats in (F = p x A2)

 Example illustration: an illustrated cross-section of a double-acting hydraulic cylinder.
-The blue area between the chambers illustrates a piston.

 There are single-acting and double acting hydraulic cylinders.
 As it can be deduced from the name, the single-acting cylinders only operate to one direction; hydraulics move the rod to one direction and the counter motion happens by itself or by a mechanical structure or by an external load.
 In a single-acting cylinder there might not be a piston at all, only a piston rod and the oil pressure effect to the cross area of the piston rod which causes it to move outwards.
 A forklift truck is one example where single-acting hydraulic cylinders are used.